certifiedSAMMIE09/Dannys-Diner-Challenge/README.md

 # INTRODUCTION
- Hi,I'm sammie,I have been learning SQL for a while and this is my 1st project,This Project is to help me Optimize my Knowledge of SQL.
+ Hi, I'm Sammie, I have been learning SQL for a while and I stumbled on Danny's Diner 8 weeks SQL challenge, SO I decided to work on it.
+This project enabled me put to work all that has been learnt overtime.
 # PROBLEM STATEMENT

 # SKILLS DEMONSTRATED
-I used PostgreSQL,putting to use Clauses like  WHERE,LIMIT,GROUP BY,ORDER BY,JOINS,wINDOWS FUNCTION
+I used PostgreSQL,putting to use clauses like WHERE, LIMIT, GROUP BY, ORDER BY, JOINS, WINDOWS FUNCTION
 # DATA SOURCING
- For this project I created 3 tables tagged Sales Table,Menu Table,Members Table I created a Schema Named Assessment,You can Run the below Script to Create this tables too
+ For this project I created 3 tables tagged Sales Table,Menu Table,Members Table I created a Schema named dannys_diner,You can Run the below Script to Create this tables too CREATE SCHEMA dannys_diner;
+ SET search_path = dannys_diner;

 Table 1- Sales Table
-create table assessment.sales_table
-(
+CREATE TABLE sales (
-		customer_id varchar(30),
-		order_date date,
-		product_id int
-)
+  "customer_id" VARCHAR(1),
+  "order_date" DATE,
+  "product_id" INTEGER
+);

-insert into assessment.sales_table
+insert into dannys_diner.sales_table
 values     ('A1', '2021-01-01', 1),
 	   ('A1', '2021-01-01', 2),
 	   ('A1', '2021-01-07', 2),
 	   ('A1', '2021-01-10', 3),